Azeez Al-Shaair

-Early life and high school
+Early life

-Al-Shaair was born in Tampa, Florida and moved back and forth between Tampa and Saudi Arabia, where his father worked as an English instructor, as a young child until his parents divorced.
+Al-Shaair was born in Tampa, Florida.
+As a young child, he moved back and forth between Tampa and Saudi Arabia, where his father worked as an English instructor, until his parents divorced.
 He lived in Section 8 and became homeless as a sophomore in high school after his home burned down.
 He commuted two hours by bus from a motel to Hillsborough High School, where he played football.
 As a senior, he made 126 tackles with 6.5 sacks, two interceptions, three forced fumbles and three fumble recoveries and also blocked six field goals and a blocked punt and was named first-team All-County.
 Al-Shaair committed to play college football at Florida Atlantic University going into his senior year, but continued to go on recruiting visits in order to help feed his family.

 College career

-Al-Shaair was a four year starter at linebacker for the Florida Atlantic Owls.
+Al-Shaair was a four-year starter at linebacker for the Florida Atlantic Owls.
 As a freshman, Al-Shaair was named to the Conference USA All-Freshman team and named a Freshman All-American after recording a team-leading 94 tackles (7.5 for loss), 1.5 sacks, two passes broken up and a forced fumble.
 He again led the Owls in tackles as a sophomore with 113 (12 for loss) and returned an interception for a touchdown and was named honorable mention All-Conference USA.
 As a junior, Al-Shaair led Conference USA with 147 tackles (11 for loss) along with 2.5 sacks, four passes defensed and a forced fumble and was named first-team all conference.
 He entered his senior year on the Butkus Award watchlist but tore his ACL in an October practice, ending his final season after six games.

 Professional career

-2019
+San Francisco 49ers

 Al-Shaair was signed by the San Francisco 49ers as an undrafted free agent on April 27, 2019.
 Al-Shaair made his NFL debut in the season-opener against the Tampa Bay Buccaneers, playing exclusively on special teams and making two tackles in the 31-17 road victory.
 The 49ers reached Super Bowl LIV, but lost to the Kansas City Chiefs by a score of 31–20.
 He did not appear in any postseason games.
 Al-Shaair played in 15 games with four starts as a rookie, making 18 tackles.

-2020

-In Week 4 against the Philadelphia Eagles on Sunday Night Football, Al-Shaair recorded his first career interception off a pass thrown by Carson Wentz during the 25–20 loss.
+In Week 4 against the Philadelphia Eagles on Sunday Night Football in 2020, Al-Shaair recorded his first career interception off a pass thrown by Carson Wentz during the 25–20 loss.

-2021

 Al-Shaair entered the 2021 season as a starting linebacker for the 49ers.
 He started 13 games, finishing second on the team with 102 tackles, along with two sacks, five passes defensed, an interception, a forced fumble and two fumble recoveries.

-2022

 On March 15, 2022, the 49ers placed a second-round restricted free agent tender on Al-Shaair.
-He was placed on injured reserve on October 3, 2022.
+He was placed on injured reserve with an MCL sprain on October 3, 2022.
 He was activated on November 12.